 Requirements for these degrees include courses in things like field methods, soil science, hydrology, GIS, and environmental sciences.

 If you are interested in going on to graduate school in some type of science after your degree, you should complete a B.S.

-If you are interested in Environmental Studies, please talk with the Earth Sciences Undergraduate Coordinator Bill Garcia.
+If you are interested in Environmental Studies, please talk with the Geography Undergraduate Coordinator Jamie Strickland.